toobstar/python-scripts/README.md

 Open a PDF file (e.g. an invoice), extract the content as markdown,and then extract a data model for querying

 ## [Count frequency of words in a document](count_frequency.py)
-Simple demo of reading a file and doing some trivial processing on it
+Simple demo of reading a file and using OpenAi to parse structured information out of it